atsuoishimoto/simple_flask_server/README.md

     return {"hello":"world"}
 ```

-To run the server and load this extension, use the following command:
+To run the server and load this extension:

 ```bash
 simple-flask-server -e samples/json-entry.py